tomjaguarpaw/H2/posts/how-i-use-debian-dell-xps-13-7390.md

 By default, when running on batter power the screen automatically dims and brightens depending on what is on the screen.
-It seems somewhat random, but it depends on a strange way on the brightness of what is already on the screen.
+It seems somewhat random, but it depends in a strange way on the brightness of what is already on the screen.
 I worked out how to turn it off:

 * In the BIOS (F2 at startup) go to Video then turn EcoPower off.